Maxi Schenfeld

-Maximiliano Alberto Schenfeld Bou (born 18 October 1992) is a Chilean footballer who plays as a left-back for USL League One club Richmond Kickers and for the Harrisburg Heat in the Major Arena Soccer League.
+Maximiliano Alberto Schenfeld Bou (born 18 October 1992) is a Chilean footballer who plays as a left-back.

 Career

 Youth

 As a child, Schenfeld was with Academia Kico Rojas in his birthplace, Ovalle.
 Next, he spent a year with Coquimbo Unido before moving to Argentina, where he spent time Banfield, Tigre, Platense and Ferro Carril Sud.
 He also briefly returned to Chile with Barnechea.

 College

 Schenfeld moved to the United States in 2013 to play college soccer at Florida Memorial University.
 He made 14 appearances, scoring 2 goals and tallying 2 assists for the Lions.
 In 2014, he transferred to Indiana University–Purdue University Indianapolis, but redshirted the whole season after not been cleared to compete.
 He played one season with Florida National University in 2018.

 Professional

 Schenfeld spent time with NPSL sides Miami Fusion and Miami United.

 In 2019, he moved to Miami FC for their lone season in the NISA.

 On 18 December 2019, Schenfeld joined USL Championship side FC Tulsa ahead of the 2020 season.
 However, he did not appear for the club in any competition.

 On 22 April 2021, Schenfeld signed with USL League One side FC Tucson.

 Schenfeld signed with USL League One side Central Valley Fuego on 10 March 2022 ahead of their inaugural season.

 Schenfeld played with the Baltimore Blast during the 2022–23 Major Arena Soccer League season and with the Harrisburg Heat during the 2023–24 season.

 On 18 January 2024, Schenfeld returned to USL League One, signing with the Richmond Kickers.
+However, he would leave the Kickers when his contract expired in 2025.